UWA Modern Slavery Research Cluster (MSRC)

 - International webinars: In addition, the MSRC will continue to host international webinars every three – four months.
 These will involve staff from UWA and the University of Leeds as well as other collaborating partners presenting on a variety of modern slavery topics.

-- Invitation: If you would like to present your work, or simply receive an invitation to attend, please send either Dave Webb or Fiona McGaughey (MSRC Co-Convenors) an expression of interest.
+- Invitation: If you would like to present your work, or simply receive an invitation to attend, please send Dave Webb (MSRC Convenor) an expression of interest.
 Email address provided at the foot of this web site.

 - The MSRC has hosted an international webinar every 3-4 months since 2017.
 Each webinar has included a research presentation and discussion, offering the presenter the opportunity to gain feedback from colleagues, as well as promote their work more broadly.
 Presenters include academics and industry representatives.
 For example, in October 2019, Marshall PLC’s Chris Harrop OBE, based in the UK presented on ‘Modern slavery, the supply chain and the need for a new business model’.